Happy Birthday, Hip-Hop! A Celebration Of The Genre's Best Style Moments

 Take a second and journey back to 1973.
 It's hot — August in the Bronx hot — and DJ Kool Herc is playing a back to school party when he creates a new genre of music: hip-hop.

-Hip-hop style's evolution over the decades is undeniable, but the continued resurfacing of throwback trends makes some retro looks feel as relevant as ever.
-In honuor of the 44th anniversary of hip-hop, click through for 12 of our favourite looks from some of its most iconic artists.
+Style's evolution over the decades is undeniable, but the continued resurfacing of throwback trends makes some retro looks feel as relevant as ever.
+In honor of the 44th anniversary of hip-hop, click through for 12 of our favorite looks from some of its most iconic artists.
 From LL Cool J and Lauryn Hill to N.W.A and M.I.A., here's some of the most memorable — and influential — outfits over the past few decades.